The Student Council (StC)

 As a growing community, and an international one, we hope to take advantage of electronic communications and social media platforms to connect students and young scientists world-wide.
 Postdocs and early-career professionals, we value your experience and insight and hope to foster mentorship opportunities for our emerging students in the field.
 Involvement in MSA StC builds more than just your professional network, it fosters friendships and bolsters your professional skills.
 Consider membership in MSA and get involved in StC – We need you to help our community grow!
 Email StC for more information on leadership opportunities and follow us on social media for updates on events.

 The Student Council

 My interest in service on the MSA Student Council stems of a desire to have a wider interaction with individuals within the world of microscopy.
 In 2016 I attended and gave a talk at M&M in Columbus, OH.
 It was an incredible professional development opportunity.
 It was in Columbus that I had a serendipitous selfie and tweet which connected me to the MSA Student Council.
-I participated in the many events at the meeting and was extended a formal invitation to join the Student Council.
+I participated in the many events at the meeting and was extended a formal invitation to join the Student Council and serve as Secretary.
 Having benefited greatly from these experiences, I am enjoying the opportunity to help shape the Student Council.

 At the 2017 Student Council meeting, I was elected to serve as president elect for the MSA Student Council.
 My goal as president is to provide a platform for professional and technical network, while enhancing engagement and involvement in the society throughout the year.
 I hope to see you in Portland, OR in August.